 The AWC Book Club officially relaunched in July 2015.
-We are a group of happy readers who meet once a month (except August and December) between 7 and 10 pm at members’ homes, cafes and restaurants around Hamburg.
+We are a group of happy readers who usually meet once a month between 7 and 10 pm at members’ homes, cafes and restaurants around Hamburg.

 Apart from discussing our monthly book we also take up general questions about literature: What is a good book?
 What makes a book worth reading?
 The first book that got me hooked?
 How does reading influence us and our outlook on the world?
 How much influence does literature have?